Police of Denmark

-The Police of Denmark (Politiet, Løgreglan, Politiit) is the Danish National Police force, and the interior part of the Danish security forces (the Danish military being the exterior) in the Kingdom (The Danish Realm: Denmark (proper), Greenland, Faroe Islands).
+The Police of Denmark (Politiet; Løgreglan; Politiit) is the national police force and the internal part of the Danish security forces (the Danish Defence being the external) in the Danish Realm (Denmark proper, Greenland and Faroe Islands).
 The police are empowered to enforce the law and to effect public and social order, as well as being responsible for border control.

 Organization

 The police of Denmark consists of 12 districts each managed by a director and two minor districts in Greenland and the Faroe Islands, run by a local chief of police.

 The district of Copenhagen is somewhat differently organized due to its size and tasks.

 Besides the regular districts other organizations exist that work outside the general police: